DonLarry/Async-pipeline-simulation/README.md

 ## Brief runtime explanation

-When run.py is executed, it runs the server process.
+When run.py is executed, it runs the server process.\
-The server process prepares to serve, the OS gives it an available port, and the process sends the network address of the server to the main process (run.py) by using a pipe and starts serving in a secondary thread (this is necessary for allowing easy communication between the main process and the server)
+The server process prepares to serve, the OS gives it an available port, and the process sends the network address of the server to the main process (run.py) by using a pipe and starts serving in a secondary thread (this is necessary for allowing easy communication between the main process and the server).\
-The main process then runs the 4 workers, and the query client with the network address as two arguments and then waits for all the workers to be ready to start the simulation.
+The main process then runs the 4 workers, and the query client with the network address as two arguments and then waits for all the workers to be ready to start the simulation.\
-Every worker also waits for the other workers to start the simulation.
+Every worker also waits for the other workers to start the simulation.\
-When every worker is ready, the simulation starts, and the main process shows the state (free/busy) of the workers until the simulation finishes.
+When every worker is ready, the simulation starts, and the main process shows the state (free/busy) of the workers until the simulation finishes.\
-While the simulation is started and even after that, the user can use the query client to request data at any moment (some messages will be shown in the HallacaTier console and could be opened new windows that show the statistics)
+While the simulation is started and even after that, the user can use the query client to request data at any moment (some messages will be shown in the HallacaTier console and could be opened new windows that show the statistics).\
 When the simulation ends, the user can press Enter in the main process's console to kill the remaining processes.

 ## Shared memory